Cristian Bud: Poli Timișoara

 At the beginning of 2017, it was announced that Bud signed a contract with Poli Timișoara for an undisclosed fee.
 Bud went on to play five times and because of differences with the club's financial status, Bud decided to end his contract with the club.

 Concordia Chiajna

 In the summer of 2017, he signed with Concordia Chiajna becoming their first summer signing being a priority transfer for the coach Vasile Miriuță.
 His first goal for the club came in a win against Juventus București.

-Hermannstadt / Third spell at CFR Cluj
+Hermannstadt and third spell at CFR Cluj

 In February 2019, he returned to CFR Cluj.

 Turris-Oltul Turnu Măgurele

 On 28 June 2019 Bud signed a contract with Liga II side Turris-Oltul Turnu Măgurele.